nifoc/blog.kempkens.io/_posts/2014-12-24-supporting-deprecated-types-with-erlang-mk.md

 endif
 {% endhighlight %}

-This will define `namespaced_types` only on Erlang 17+, allowing you to use the same `ifdef`-switch from April.
+This will define `namespaced_types` only on Erlang 17+, allowing us to use the same `ifdef`-switch from April.

 {% highlight erlang linenos %}
 -ifdef(namespaced_types).